International and Country-Specific Bodies in the Natural Diamond Industry

-The Israel Diamond Institute Group of Companies is the umbrella organization which represents all organizations and institutions involved in the Israeli diamond Industry.
+The Israeli Diamond Institute Group of Companies is the umbrella organization which represents all organizations and institutions involved in the Israeli diamond Industry.
 It is a non-profit, public interest company which performs a range of essential functions for the industry including marketing and business development, business promotion and public relations, technological research and development, nurturing of rough diamond sources; professional training; publishing of professional literature and security consultancy.

 Visit our website: en.israelidiamond.co.il

-DMCC is a strategic initiative of the Government of Dubai established in 2002 with a mandate to provide the physical, market and financial infrastructure required to set up a commodities market place in Dubai.
+DMCC is a strategic initiative of the Government of Dubai established in 2002 with a mandate to provide the physical, market, and financial infrastructure required to set up a commodities marketplace in Dubai.
 DMCC offers a unique opportunity for market participants in a wide range of commodities industries in four broad sectors including precious commodities (gold, diamonds, colored stones and pearls), energy related sectors, steel and base metals and soft agricultural commodities (tea, cotton and others).
-It aims to attract key players throughout the entire value chain of each of these commodity sectors, together with a range of support industries such as finance, logistics, consulting and insurance.
+It aims to attract key players throughout the entire value chain of each of these commodity sectors, together with a range of support industries such as finance, logistics, consulting, and insurance.
 DMCC is recognized as the largest Free Zone in the United Arab Emirates with over 10,000 registered companies under license.